kyma-project/btp-manager/docs/workflows.md

 ## Unit tests workflow ('run-unit-test.yaml')

-This workflow is triggered by pull requests on `main` branch.
-Then calls reusable workflow 'Run unit tests (reusable)' (`run-unit-tests-reusable.yaml`).
+This workflow is triggered by pull requests on the `main` branch.
+Then it calls the reusable workflow 'Run unit tests (reusable)' (`run-unit-tests-reusable.yaml`).

 ## Reusable workflows